sassayed/HSGAdviser-Speech-Based-Chatbot/README.md

 # Speech-based Chatbot

 **Welcome to Speech-Chatbot!** This is an dvising speech-based chatbot developed by using a deep learning model to support high school students.
 The dataset in this study is created from 1791 pairs of questions and answers.
-The model is designed by using the encoder-decoder (Seq2Seq).
-An embedding layer is added to the LSTM layer and a single dense layer with Softmax function is connected in this model to generate the response.
+In this model, we introduce an embedding layer alongside the LSTM layer, followed by the integration of a single dense layer with a Softmax function to produce the response.

 **This Seq2Seq mode is developed as following:**